1. Home

 When is the best time to move to Spain?

-Try to organise your move to Spain before the next school year begins, so they can begin school in Spain at the start of the semester.
+If you are moving to Spain with a young family try to aim before the next school year begins, so they can begin school in Spain at the start of the semester.

 Moving during the holidays allows you to spend time with your child, exploring the new area and visiting the local park or children’s recreation centre.
 It’s a really great way to meet the local parents, and your children will get to know other children before starting school.